T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-3.md

 `-l` mean use a long listing format

-After that, use `cat inhere/.hidden` to get the password to the next level
+After that, use `cat inhere/.hidden` to get the password to the level 4